johnvwood/Wood_John_Accessibility/README.md

-# Media Accessability Project
+# Media Accessibility Project
-The goal of this project is to research various methods of modern accessability practices when it comes to displaying video, audio, and also optimal HTML tagging for screenreaders.
+The goal of this project is to research various methods of modern accessibility practices when it comes to displaying video, audio, and also optimal HTML tagging for screenreaders.
 Another goal is to display a high contrast and easy to navigate interface for those with visual impairment.

 ### Author